TheOneTheProdigy/OMRA-LocoNet-DCC-Booster/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 On first power up you may need to enable debugging to fine tune the analog inputs.
-The out of the box config works well but may be off about .25 to .50 of an amp due to the manufacturing processes of the BTS7960 chips.
+The out of the box config works well but may be off about 1/4 to 1/2 of an amp due to the manufacturing processes of the BTS7960 chips.
 The debugging flag will output all info needed to serial port with 9600 baud.
-Use this info to fine tune if you wish.
+Use this info to fine tune the zero point current around the max current.
 The 2 offsets allow you to adjust the starting current offset and the 5A current offset.
 This will in turn change the S curve for all other measurements.
 You will want to shoot for 0 on no current load and a analog reading of about 520 on a 4.5A load.
 I use a 2.8 Ohm 10W resistor to test.
+This number comes from a average i took across 10 units.
+I plotted the data from 1 to 9 amps and made the current algorithum using real data from the 10 IBT2 units tested.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>